PyO3/pyo3/guide/src/migration.md

 PyO3 0.23 introduces preliminary support for the new free-threaded build of CPython 3.13.
 PyO3 features that implicitly assumed the existence of the GIL are not exposed in the free-threaded build, since they are no longer safe.
+Other features, such as `GILOnceCell`, have been internally rewritten to be threadsafe without the GIL.

 If you make use of these features then you will need to account for the unavailability of this API in the free-threaded build.
 One way to handle it is